Have you ever wondered about which months are considered Spring months in the USA? Then you are not alone!

 But it is not as simple as that.
 The USA is a pretty big country.
 So Spring might look entirely different, depending on where you live.

-For this reason, I have created this ultimate guide about Spring in the USA for you, that will tell you all about the weather and the most sought after travel destinations in Spring.
+For this reason, I have created this ultimate guide about Spring in the USA for you, which will tell you all about the weather and the most sought-after travel destinations in Spring.

 Let’s get to it.